fibetus/Set-Rep/README.md

 - User authentication and authorization
 - Pre-populated exercise database with muscle group categorization
 - Workout session tracking with exercise logging
-- Set and rep tracking with weight recording
+- Individual set tracking with different weights and reps per set
+- Automatic workout naming with date and time
 - Training plan creation and management
 - API-first design for frontend flexibility